glemaitre/scikit-cycling/examples/metrics/README.txt

-.. _general_examples:
+.. _metrics_examples:

-General examples
+Metrics examples
 ----------------

-General-purpose and introductory examples for scikit-cycling.
+Examples showing how to use the metrics available in ``scikit-cycling``.